 If a word takes a parameter, and is usually used subordinately, it should be a preposition.

 It's also interesting to note that in Japanese, relative clauses don't take a separator word and go before the noun they modify, meaning verbs don't pay a speed penalty when used subordinately.
-(And taking advantage of this, almost all Japanese "adjectives" are actually verbs.)
-I really did consider that for Spem but I decided against it on the grounds of intuition/clarity; the content of the relative clause should not come before the modified noun or any indication that it's a relative clause, because that's a recipe for confusion such as garden path sentences.
+(And Japanese takes advantage of this by making almost all "adjectives" actually verbs.)
+I really did consider that for Spem but I decided against it on the grounds of intuition/clarity; the content of the relative clause should not come before the modified noun or any indication that it's a relative clause, because that's a recipe for garden path sentences.
 But of course the question's still open.
 If you have thoughts, don't hesitate to post them because I'll absolutely change anything about Spem if I can be convinced it'd be better a different way, no matter how big an overhaul it'd require.

 But, notably, that's what I do with adjectives.
 My de facto standard as of now is to put adjectives before nouns.
 My reasoning is that adjectives don't cause such confusion because they don't contain a secondary verb and are usually shorter.
 (The de facto standard with preposition phrases is to put them after, so they can't be mistaken for applying to more words than they're meant to.)